Nicki Minaj And The Price Of Stan Culture

 “Just reflecting on past relationships, being a boss, hardships, etc. She’s touching 40 soon, a new direction is needed,” Thompson said.
 After Nicki unleashed a litany of DMs in response to Thompson — calling her ugly, saying she is jealous, and urging her to leave her genitals alone — The Barbz attacked Thompson.

-“Hello, unemployed dark skin black guttersnipe bitch.
-Why is it that it’s always the dark bitches that are so jealous and full of bitterness.
+“Hello, unemployed dark skin black guttersnipe b**ch.
+Why is it that it’s always the dark b**ches that are so jealous and full of bitterness.
 I think the only solution for you is to kill yourself.
 You are too toxic for the world and for your baby,” said one stan.

 She added that all the backlash she received could have been stopped if Minaj had just posted a message for The Barbz to reel it in.
 Minaj never addressed the incident again.

 But it’s not just musicians whose stans are constantly ready to pounce.
-Star Wars actress Kelly Marie Tran faced massive backlash after she was harassed for months by die-hard Star Wars fans who were angered by the diverse casting in the latest iterations of the franchise.
-In addition to some fans writing a petition on Change.org, the Wikipedia page for Tran’s Star Wars character had been changed to say: “Ching Chong Wing Tong is a dumbass fucking character Disney made and is a stupid, retarded, and autistic love interest for Finn.
-She better die in the coma because she is a dumbass bitch.”
+Star Wars actress Kelly Marie Tran faced massive backlash after she was harassed for months, as Esquire reported, by die-hard Star Wars fans who were angered by the diverse casting in the latest iterations of the franchise.
+In addition to some fans writing a petition on Change.org, the Wikipedia page for Tran’s Star Wars character had been changed to say something incredibly offensive, both racially and socially.

-Other instances of late include the “teen stars of a live-action Kim Possible reboot were harassed for not matching the cartoon characters’ physical attributes to some fans’ liking.”
+Other instances of harassment include the “teen stars of a live-action Kim Possible reboot were harassed for not matching the cartoon characters’ physical attributes to some fans’ liking.”

 Often, the simplest way to prevent the online bullying from occurring is to have the artists or stars at the source of the stanning address the harassment.
 But, as long as stan culture remains a mix of “wish-fulfillment and mob mentality that has become normalized,” more and more incidents like the one with Thompson and Tran will occur.